Madhurima-Bhowmick/Covitrack/README.md

 A graph is also plotted to depict the coronavirus stats on the basis of the country depicted in the World Map.
 Density of cases whether active, recovered or deaths are depicted using circular symbols on the map, which is different for countries respectively.

 The "red" circle depicts the density of active Coronavirus cases of diiferent countries over the world.
 The "green" circle shows the total density of recovery in a country, whereas the "dark grey" circle depicts the number of deaths in that country.
 The list of countries shown in the dropdown menu gives estimate of the total number of cases registered so far.
+Line chart shows fluctuations over days, hover around to see exact figures.
+Clickable markers on the map show country stats along with the country flags respectively.

 ## API